opnfv/functest/docs/testing/user/userguide/test_overview.rst

 Overview of the Functest suites
 ===============================

-Functest is the OPNFV project primarily targeting function testing.
+Functest is the OPNFV project primarily targeting functional testing.
 In the Continuous Integration pipeline, it is launched after an OPNFV fresh installation to validate and verify the basic functions of the infrastructure.

-The current list of test suites can be distributed over 5 main domains: VIM (Virtualised Infrastructure Manager), Controllers (i.e. SDN Controllers), Features, VNF (Virtual Network Functions) and MANO stacks.
+The current list of test suites can be distributed over 4 main domains:
+  * VIM (Virtualised Infrastructure Manager)
+  * Controllers (i.e. SDN Controllers)
+  * Features
+  * VNF (Virtual Network Functions)

 Functest test suites are also distributed in the OPNFV testing categories: healthcheck, smoke, features, components, performance, VNF, Stress tests.